 What is ATC about?

 The ATC is a campaign, a series of battles between two organized factions.
-Each campaign simulate operations between two opposite companies consisting of infantry squads, armored, recon, logistic sections and air support, reflecting nearly real combat balance, leaded by the respective faction commanders.
+Each campaign simulates operations between two opposite companies consisting of infantry squads, armored, recon, logistic sections and air support, reflecting nearly real combat balance, leaded by the respective faction commanders.

 At the start of the campaign each faction has in control a number of areas, each one consisting of 3 sectors.
 Each battle consists in a side trying to conquer an area and the other side trying to defend it.
 The goal of each side/faction is to control the majority of the areas at the end of the campaign.